List of children's books featuring deaf characters

 The term 'Deaf' is generally used to refer to a linguistic and cultural minority group who use sign language and are members of Deaf culture.
 The term 'deaf' or 'hard of hearing' is commonly used to refer to individuals with partial deafness or hearing loss.
-People who identify as hard of hearing or small 'd' deaf are generally not members of the Deaf sign language using community.
-This distinction is useful in academic settings where precision is needed but for the purpose of this article the term 'deaf' is used to include characters with any level of deafness/hearing loss and instead their communication styles, use of hearing technology or none and cultural setting such as living with a hearing family or being part of the Deaf Sign Language using community to enable to the reader to form their own judgements on where the character falls on the Deaf/hearing culture continuum.
+People who identify as hard of hearing or small 'd' deaf are generally not members of the Deaf sign language-using community.
+This distinction is useful in academic settings where precision is needed.
+For the purpose of this article the term 'deaf' is used to include characters with any level of deafness/hearing loss, their communication styles, use of hearing technology or none and cultural setting such as living with a hearing family or being part of the Deaf Sign Language using community to enable the reader to form their own judgements on where the character falls on the Deaf/hearing culture continuum.
 As in real life many fictional characters participate at least in part in both Deaf and hearing cultures and manage cross cultural relationships.

-Board books for young children featuring D/deaf characters
+Board books for young children featuring deaf characters

 Books are listed by publication date, although books are only included in the list if they have a deaf character some books also contain illustrations of other disabled characters and so when present this information has also been included in the table.
 Deaf adult characters are highlighted in Bold.

-Picture books with D/deaf characters
+Picture books with deaf characters

-The books are listed in date order.
-D/deaf authors and illustrators are highlighted in bold.
+The books are listed in date order. deaf authors and illustrators are highlighted in bold.

-Early Reader's Books with D/Deaf characters
+Early Reader's Books with deaf characters

 The books are listed in date order.
-D/deaf authors and illustrators are highlighted in bold.
+Deaf authors and illustrators are highlighted in bold.
+Note the Emma Everyday series has UK editions without fingerspelling on the cover and American editions with ASL fingerspelling illustrations on the front covers.

-Comics with D/deaf characters
+Comics with deaf characters

-The Comics are listed in date order.
+The comics are listed in date order.

-Graphic novels with D/deaf characters
+Graphic novels with deaf characters

 The graphic novels are listed in date order.

-Middle grade books with D/deaf characters
+Middle grade books with deaf characters

 The readers of these books are expected to be approximately between the ages of 8 and 12 years of age.
 Deaf authors names are highlighted in Bold.
 The books are listed in date order.